Michael Brill Award for Urban Communication, Design, and Human Behavior

 - Clarity of statement of the issue/topic/theory being investigated

-- Level of originality/innovation in problem, approach, research method or analysis
+- Degree of originality/innovation in problem framing, approach, research method or analysis

 - How ‘communicative behavior’ plays a part in shaping the physical environment, or, how the environment impacts communicative behavior

-- The role of the physical setting in the research
+- Role of the physical setting in the research;

-- How the applicant’s CV ‘fits’ with the work proposed
+- How the applicant’s CV ‘fits’ the work proposed.

 Michael Brill Award Application Form